DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 * [Credits](#credits)

 ## Summary
 This is a 6-axis MEMS sensor ICG-20660L library.
-It can only support IIC and SPI communication.<br>
+It supports IIC and SPI communication.<br>
-It can detect accelerometer, gyroscope, and onboard temperature.<br>
+It has a 3-axis accelerometer, 3-axis gyroscope, and onboard temperature.<br>

-## Connected
+## Connection
-Hardware conneted table<br>
+Hardware connetion table<br>
-### hardware conneted table in SPI
+### hardware connetion table in SPI
  Sensor      |                   raspberry pi                    |
 ------------ | :------------------------------------------------:|
 FSY          | not connected, floating                           |